 - Make sure 'college savings' is in a parent's name, when possible.

 - FAFSA is not just for low to middle income families.
 Wealthy families are eligible, as well.

 - The FAFSA uses a July-June calendar with the application period opening in October.

 - If the student from a divorced home, use the financial information of the parent who more time is spent with.
 This including a stepparent.

-- 24 is the age when a student is considered independent and may file accordingly.
+- At 24 a student is considered independent and may file accordingly.

 - Because the FAFSA is recalculated annually.
 It needs to be filled out every year for the course of trade school education.